QuantEcon/lecture-source-py/source/rst/career.rst

     T^* := \inf\{t \geq 0 \,|\, (\theta_t, \epsilon_t) \in S\}

-Collect 25,000 draws of this random variable and compute the median (which should be about 7)
+Collect 25,000 draws of this random variable and compute the median (which should be about 7).

-Repeat the exercise with :math:`\beta=0.99` and interpret the change
+Repeat the exercise with :math:`\beta=0.99` and interpret the change.

 .. _career_ex3: